parkerjon/jpVolumeLayers/README.md

 #### How to Combine Volumes
 The toolset is essentially a wrapper around the method described below.

-In VEX, given two distinct volume phenomena that you want to combine, the formula to do so is fairly straightforward:
+In VEX, given two distinct volumetric mediums that you want to combine, the formula to do so is fairly straightforward:

 ```
 bsdf f1; bsdf f2; // phase functions